 Developed over the past 17 years by BookSpring, the Parent Book Club is a unique, hands-on, parent-focused modeling curriculum that provides a unique structure for parent engagement, support, and improving both the number of books in the home and the frequency of reading with low-income families.

-Parent Book Clubs meet once a week for six weeks.
+In the original model, Parent Book Clubs meet once a week for six weeks.
 Parents of pre-K and Kindergarten students receive read-aloud instruction and practice, a free book each week, and take-home materials to help them extend their child’s interest and understanding of each story.

 - Parents read to their children at the end of each meeting, immediately after practicing the story, when their confidence level is at its highest.

 - Parents receive incentives to visit their local library.

 - Parents get to know a school staff person who encourages them to stay involved even after the BookClub is over.

 - Children get to hake home 6 “forever books”.

 Contact us for information about getting the parent book club at your school, library, or community center.
 (512) 472-1791 x 101.

 The Parent Book Club Trainer of Trainers (three-hour workshop)

 Early Childhood Centers, Daycares, Libraries, and Community Center Directors: Are you looking for an enjoyable way to engage parents while providing them with real knowledge and skills?
 Look no further!